This article is the third in a five-part series.

 You may associate this with merging (pushing) your work to the team’s repository, and having an automation tool verify that the integration works.

-With a pull based model, the you pull the latest changes into a local development environment and verify integration locally before merging the changes back to a shared repository.
+With a pull based model, you pull the latest changes into a local development environment and verify integration locally before merging the changes back to a shared repository.
 Integrating locally prevents the automated test and build from failing due to integration conflicts.

 Trunk-based development is the method of a team’s developers integrating on a trunk or mainline of a source control repository.